hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

 ### Test Database Resiliency

-Now that the app works, lets test the database resiliency.
-Remember that with replica set, Kubernetes will make sure that we have a certain number of pods always running.
-If one fails, it will be rebuilt.
-Great when there is no state involved.
-Now we have a persistent volume with our database in it.
+We have a Persistent Volume with our database in it.
-Therefore, we should be able to kill that database pod and a new one will take its place and attach to the persistent storage.
+Therefore, we should be able to kill that database Pod and a new one will take its place and attach to the Persistent Volume.
-The net result will be an outage, but when it comes back up, our data should still be there.
-The diagram below demonstrates what will happen.

 <div align="center"><img src="assets/disaster-diagram.png" width="450"></div>
 <br />